ne.gif (2791 bytes) NE582 Monte Carlo

 Telephone: 974-7573

 Course Description: This course covers the theory and techniques of the Monte Carlo method with a special emphasis on the Boltzmann Transport equation.
-The course will give the student a grounding in the basic principles of the method and in the variance techniques that are used in modern Monte Carlo transport computer codes.
-In addition, the student will gain experience writing Monte Carlo computer solutions to a variety of problem types and with running MCNP, an industry-standard Monte Carlo Computer code.
+The course will give the student a grounding in the basic principles of the method and in the variance reduction techniques that are used in modern Monte Carlo transport computer codes.
+In addition, the student will gain experience writing Monte Carlo computer solutions to a variety of problem types.

 Course Objectives: By taking this course, the student should gain a basic understanding of: